 Abstract

-Designing passive acoustic surveys for long-term monitoring of cetacean populations is now feasible; however, there is no framework for optimizing passive acoustic surveys to maximize their precision and the resulting statistical power to detect trends in abundance.
+Passive acoustic surveys for long-term monitoring of cetacean populations is now feasible; however, there is no framework for optimizing such surveys to maximize their precision and the resulting statistical power to detect trends in abundance.
 In this study, we used simulation to explore alternative fixed passive acoustic survey design for detecting trends in the abundance of harbor porpoise in Monterey Bay, CA. Using aerial survey and passive acoustic data collected in Monterey Bay, we simulated datasets for hypothetical passive acoustic monitoring network designs and changes in harbor porpoise abundance.
 We considered the number and placement of sensors and scenarios of overall population decline as well as range contraction to a core habitat area.
 When the population declined uniformly over its geographic range, the placement of sensors did not impact power to detect a trend in abundance.
 However, scenarios where animals contracted to core, high-quality habitat resulted in lower power to detect trends in abundance.
 Our simulation study demonstrated that the effectiveness of PAM varies greatly depending on both survey design (number and placement of sensors) and manifestation of the change in the population (extent and spatial pattern of increase or decrease).
-When planning passive acoustic surveys, it will be important to consider different possible population responses so that power can be accurately assessed and an appropriate number and design of sensors employed.
+When planning passive acoustic surveys, it will be important to consider different possible population responses so that power can be accurately assessed and an appropriate number and geographic placement of sensors employed.
 While this simulation study was specific to the Monterey Bay population of harbor porpoise and employed a specific type of passive acoustic sensor, our results are generalizable to other regions, species, and types of passive acoustic surveys.

 Introduction